waynodiablo/Oystercard/rails/yelpv1.md

 `$ bin/rails g controller restaurants`

 Note, `g` is short for generate.
-This command will generate a file restaurants_controller.rb in app/controllers and also an rspec test in spec/controllers.
+This command will generate a file restaurants_controller.rb in app/controllers and also an rspec test in spec/controllers [possible error here].
 Let's delete the latter for the moment since the integration test we are writing is currently sufficient for testing the controller functionality.

 Now, RSpec gives us a different error – that there's no action /index for restaurants.